Midnightlight/Raspberry_AppDev/README.md

     This section contains 2 part: hardware configuration and software configuration.

 1.1
 Hardware configuration

     This program is designed for to ultilize a Rasperry Pi 3 with an USB soundcard and a microphone.
-    Ethernet connection is required for saving data to a remote server.
-    RPi onboard sound card doesn’t have microphone interface.

-Hardware configuration

-    This program is designed for to ultilize a Rasperry Pi 3 with an USB soundcard and a microphone.